pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 ### <a id="preqrequisites"></a>Prerequisites

-Before you define your `recurringimagevulnerabilityscan` template, you must have:
+Before you define your `RecurringImageVulnerabilityScan` template, you must have:

 - A repository created on an OCI compliant registry that scan results are pushed to.
 - A service account that can push an OCI artifact to the results repository.